-- n Landscaping should buffer adjacent residential lots from park uses and open space activity areas, but still permit views into the park and open space. - n Windbreak rows should be integrated into facilities as possible and where appropriate to provide visual identity and relief from winds. - n Athletic fields should be centrally located within parks to provide convenient access from all neighborhoods, and to minimize the amount of noise and light that may spill over to the surrounding residences. - Note to the linear community park to facilitate community access to the park and related facilities - Mhile community parks should generally be more lushly planted, a more natural landscape is encouraged within the linear park along the river's edge to reflect the surrounding delta river character in appearance and species.
+- Landscaping should buffer adjacent residential lots from park uses and open space activity areas, but still permit views into the park and open space. - Windbreak rows should be integrated into facilities as possible and where appropriate to provide visual identity and relief from winds. - Athletic fields should be centrally located within parks to provide convenient access from all neighborhoods, and to minimize the amount of noise and light that may spill over to the surrounding residences. - Where provided, parking lots are to be conveniently located.
+As needed, onor off-street parking will be provided at one or more locations within or adjacent to the linear community park to facilitate community access to the park and related facilities - While community parks should generally be more lushly planted, a more natural landscape is encouraged within the linear park along the river's edge to reflect the surrounding delta river character in appearance and species.
 These areas should be informally planted, and should be a mix of turf, taller unmown grasses, and shrubs.
-Trees within the linear park should be planted loosely and naturalistically. - n Riverfront linear parks may be used for hiking, jogging, picnic areas, and various other activities.
+Trees within the linear park should be planted loosely and naturalistically. - Riverfront linear parks may be used for hiking, jogging, picnic areas, and various other activities.
 Park activities are restricted to the area beyond 10' of the toe of the outside levee slope.
-No structures, with the exception of the multi-use trail, are permitted within 60 feet of the levee toe. - n Barbecue, picnic areas, and restroom facilities should be provided, in addition to other elements as requested by the City of Lathrop's Director of Parks and Recreation. - n A 12' wide concrete bicycle and pedestrian trail will be utilized in the parks and connect to other segments of the riverfront linear community park and neighborhoods as they are developed.
+No structures, with the exception of the multi-use trail, are permitted within 60 feet of the levee toe. - Barbecue, picnic areas, and restroom facilities should be provided, in addition to other elements as requested by the City of Lathrop's Director of Parks and Recreation. - A 12' wide concrete bicycle and pedestrian trail will be utilized in the parks and connect to other segments of the riverfront linear community park and neighborhoods as they are developed.